hamedmoosaei/Hamli-Network-Layer/README.md

 }
 ```

-Now you can instantiate from this class and perform your request just by passing your request endpoint and specifying the decoding model .
+Now you can instantiate from this class and perform your request just by passing your request endpoint and specifying the decoding model.